Many thanks to Brandee and crew for sharing their sound last night and capping off an inspired festival run of… https://t.co/UAnqdkRY68

 SONO WAS FOUNDED TO SUSTAIN MUSICAL PIONEERING IN THE BYWATER

-In Spring 2014 we began the renovation of a uninhabited space in New Orleans to become a performance lab and home to a rotating series of artists in residence.
-Our mission is to create the optimal environment to foster and present new, original music, sound and visual installation, and creative performance in New Orleans.
+In the Spring of 2014 we embarked on the long road of acquiring and renovating an uninhabited space in New Orleans with the mission to identify and develop optimal environments to foster and present new, original music, sound and visual installation, and creative performance in New Orleans.

-It is the vision of musician Aurora Nealand and curator Lisa Giordano to operate a space in their community that supports all aspects of creating and playing new music.
-A place to host artists that have moved us, that are working in ways we find fascinating, inspiring and unpredictable.
+It is the vision of musician Aurora Nealand and curator Lisa Giordano to operate spaces in their community that supports all aspects of creating and playing new music.
+A Place to host artists that have moved us, that are working in ways we find fascinating, inspiring and unpredictable.
 Those that have an expressive desire to experience this amazing city through their art or those that artists in our network want to play with or listen to.

 SONO ARTIST RESIDENCIES are individually designed to alleviate some of the common obstacles that stand between the idea and the execution of new work.
 Too often, these obstacles revolve around time, space and funding.
 SONO supports original ideas in a comprehensive way, providing resources, encouraging collaboration and creation of art that is independent of commerce.
 SONO Artists in Residence may be a touring band with a strong desire to work with New Orleans musicians, a travelling International ensemble seeking a deeper connection to the the New Orleans community or a New Orleans based artist looking for time, space and support to try something new.